 }

-Radio Group
+Radio group

 Allows selecting one item from a displayed bulleted list.

-Options for adding a Radio Group Block:
+Options for adding a radio group block:

 string

-Label is displayed above the Radio Group Block.
-It should be used to specify what should be selected by the user.
+Label is displayed above the radio group block.
+It should be used to specify what should be selected by the user.Wrap as a gift?

-The value of the radio group.
+valuestringThe value of the radio groupyes

-Makes the field mandatory to be filled by the user.
+isRequiredbooleanMakes the field mandatory to be filled by the usertrue,false

-An additional guiding message in a text format.
+messagestringAn additional guiding message in a text format

-An error message displayed under the radio group box.
-See Expected errors on how to set it up.
+errorstringAn error message displayed under the radio group box.
+See expected errors on how to set it up.

 Items structure:

-The items element must contain the following 4 objects from which the first 2 are required. visibleOn
+The items element must contain the following four objects from which the first two are required. visibleOn can be added either to the item or block, depending on your use case.

 string

-The naming of the item.
+The naming of the itemYes, No

 string

-Uniquely set value for an item.
+Uniquely set value for an itemDependent on the chosen type.

-Disables the item from being selected.
+isDisabledbooleanDisables the item from being selectedtrue, false

-Example schema for Radio Group Block
+Example schema for radio group block

-option item to the user as they have previously selected the cake to be a vanilla cake, as the fictional store we use doesn't offer gift wrapping for cakes made of vanilla (let's go with this for the sake of the example, in the real world, it'd be awesome if all cakes could always be wrapped as gifts!).
+In this example, we have also shown how to add the visibleOn common option.
+In this case, the radio group block will not display the maybe option item to the user as they have previously selected the cake to be a vanilla cake, as the fictional store we use doesn’t offer gift wrapping for cakes made of vanilla (let’s go with this for the sake of the example, in the real world, it’d be awesome if all cakes could always be wrapped as gifts!).

 {